SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 Security Hotspot issues are only ever closed if the code containing the Security Hotspot is deleted.
 A Security Hotspot may also become Removed if the rule which identified the hotspot is removed from the project's Quality Profile.

 ## Understanding which Issues are "New"
 To determine the creation date of an issue, an algorithm is executed during each analysis to determine whether an issue is new or existed previously.
-This algorithm relies on line content hashes (excluding whitespace) the issue is reported on.
+This algorithm relies on content hashes (excluding whitespace) for the line the issue is reported on.
 For multi-line issues, the hash of the first line is used.
 For each file (after detection of file renaming), the algorithm takes the base list of issues from the previous analysis, and tries to match those issues with the raw issue list reported by the new analysis.
 The algorithm tries to first match using the strongest evidence, and then falls back to weaker heuristics.

 * if the issue is on the same rule, with the same line number and with the same line hash (but not necessarily with the same message) > MATCH
 * detect block move inside file, then if the issue is on the same (moved) line and on the same rule (but not necessarily with the same message) > MATCH